cse-438-finance-view/Investment-Management-Service/README.md

 ### Environment Configuration

 The application is configured to connect to the Neon PostgreSQL cloud database that is already deployed.
 No additional database setup is required.

+The application expects a RabbitMQ instance running on the host machine which will be accessed via host.docker.internal.

 If you need to modify the environment configuration, edit the docker-compose.yml file.